 - Issues involving the ear bones (such as otosclerosis, the stiffening of the bones in the middle ear)

 - Head or neck trauma (this can impact the inner ear and hearing nerves)

 - Stress (physical or emotional stress can act as a catalyst for tinnitus)

 How to Prevent Tinnitus from Intensifying

 If you suffer from tinnitus, do your best to avoid activities that can aggravate the condition, including the following:

 - Drinking caffeine

 Ear protection can mitigate the negative effects of loud noises and prevent the exacerbation of tinnitus.
 This is especially important if you work in a loud environment or regularly visit loud places, like shooting ranges, concerts, and clubs.
 Wearing custom earplugs or special earmuffs can go a long way toward preventing your tinnitus from worsening.

 In addition, a healthy lifestyle can reduce the impact of tinnitus.
 Avoid physical and emotional stress, as these can cause or intensify tinnitus.
 You may be able to reduce your stress levels through exercise, meditation, deep breathing, or massage therapy.
 If you suffer from high blood pressure, consult your doctor for help controlling it, as this can also impact tinnitus.
 Finally, get plenty of rest to avoid fatigue and exercise regularly to improve your circulation.
 Although this won’t eliminate the ringing in your ears, it may prevent it from worsening.

-If you suffer from tinnitus, contact Sound Relief Hearing Center today to explore your treatment options.
-Our audiologists specialize in tinnitus treatment, and we have provided life-changing relief to thousands of patients through FDA-approved tinnitus treatments.
+If you suffer from tinnitus, contact Sound Relief Hearing Center today to explore your options.
+Our audiologists specialize in tinnitus treatment, and we have provided life-changing relief to thousands of patients.
 To schedule an appointment, please click here.